Mac Won't Connect to Wi-Fi? Here're 10 Fixes

-There's a couple of reasons why your Mac won't connect to Wi-Fi.
+There are several reasons why your Mac might not be able to connect to Wi-Fi.
 Here are the most common ones:

-- Your Mac is not in the signal range.
+- Your Mac is out of the signal range.

 - macOS bugs.